Complete Robust Hybrid Systems Reachability: Completeness for Robust Hybrid Systems Reachability

-As the completeness proof is by induction on sequents, the order needs to be extended to sets of formulas.
-Recall that in a sequent \(\lsequent{\fmlsetb}{\fmlset}\) both sides consist of finite (unordered) sets of \dL formulas \(\fmlset,\fmlsetb\).
-On the set \(\setoffmlsets\) of all sets of finite unordered sets of formulas define the \emph{induction order} \(\provsetrel\) and \(\provsetrelhalf\) as follows:
+As the completeness proof proceeds by induction on sequents, the order is extended to sets of formulas.
+Recall that both sides of a sequent \(\lsequent{\fmlsetb}{\fmlset}\) consist of a finite (unordered) sets of \dL formulas \(\fmlset,\fmlsetb\).
+On the set \(\setoffmlsets\) of all sets of finite (unordered) sets of formulas define the \emph{induction order} \(\provsetrel\) and \(\provsetrelhalf\) as follows: